Sheremetyevo International Airport: Terminal D

 Terminal D, opened in November 2009, is adjacent to Terminal F. The 172000 m2 building is a hub for Aeroflot and its SkyTeam partners, with capacity for 12 million passengers per year.
 Aeroflot had been trying to implement the project of a new terminal (Sheremetyevo-3) since January 2001.
 However, construction only began in 2005, with commissioning of the complex finally taking place on 15 November 2009.
 The acquisition of its own terminal was a condition of Aeroflot's entry into the SkyTeam airline alliance, thus necessitating the construction.
 The main contractor for the build was a Turkish company Enka.
 Terminal D has 22 jetways and 11 remote stands.
 On 15 November 2009 at 9:15 a.m., the first flight from Terminal D (the new official name of Sheremetyevo-3) departed for the southern resort city of Sochi.
 Despite this, Aeroflot took a number of months (due to unexpected administrative delays) to transfer all of its international flights from Terminal F to D (a full transfer was originally planned for February 2010).
 Whilst previously Terminal D had remained a separate legal entity from the rest of Sheremetyevo Airport, in spring 2012, it became an integrated unit of "Sheremetyevo International Airport" JSC.
 As part of the deal, Aeroflot, VEB Bank, and VTB Bank, all of which had invested in the construction of Terminal D, became part shareholders in the airport as a whole.
 The basis for the architectural and artistic image of Terminal D is that of a giant swan with outstretched wings.

-There is an official multi-storey parking at Terminal D connected with the main building by means of a pedestrian bridge.
+There is an official multi-story parking at Terminal D connected with the main building by means of a pedestrian bridge.
 The parking size is about 4100 lots, however it has a relatively dense layout.

-Between 2014 and 2018, Terminal D used to be the only terminal at Sheremetyevo that was able to serve domestic flights.
+Between August 2015 and May 2018, Terminal D used to be the only terminal at Sheremetyevo that was able to serve domestic flights.
 Even since new Terminal B was opened and commenced its services, Terminal D continues to operate non-Aeroflot domestic flights.

 On 28 October 2018, Terminal D started handling all of Rossiya Airlines' Moscow-originating domestic flights and its international service to Indonesia.

-On 15 March 2022, Terminal D was closed until further notice.
-This was done because most international flights were cancelled as a result of the 2022 Russian invasion of Ukraine.
+On 15 March 2022, the Terminal D was closed caused due to the dramatic decrease of the passenger traffic.
+On 1 June 2024, the terminal was reopened.
+As of July 2025 it serves flights operated by Pobeda and Smartavia.